 In a digital world, it’s easy to forget that your online traffic has to physically travel to its destination for you to communicate with anyone – and it doesn’t do so instantly.
 Let’s imagine a user sitting in the US who connects to NordVPN’s server in Australia and then visits a website physically located in the US.
 Their data will have to travel all the way “down under” and back again, giving them a considerable speed drop compared to their usual connection.

 NordVPN has a range of powerful security features to boost protection for users who need it.
 These include obfuscated connections that hide VPN use, double VPN encryption to make it doubly difficult to trace or decrypt your connections, and Onion Over VPN to provide an unprecedented level of privacy.
 Each one of these powerful features comes with a price – they cost additional bandwidth or processing power to run, meaning that users are bound to experience slower internet speeds.

 There are many reasons why you may not want to use a free VPN, and one of them is lower connection speeds.
-Free VPNs have less money to spend on infrastructure so their servers are overcrowded more often.
+Free VPNs have less money to spend on infrastructure so their servers are often overcrowded.
 They also lack the resources to optimize their software and to offer a wide range of countries to connect to.
-All of this leads to poor connection speed for the end user.
+All of this leads to a poor connection speed for the user.